naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/IMPLEMENTATION_SUMMARY_FINAL_CRM_AI_V3.md

 ## Executive Summary

-This implementation successfully delivers a comprehensive enhancement to the TritIQ ERP system, focusing on CRM capabilities, AI-powered features, chatbot integration, and improved user experience.
+This implementation successfully delivers a comprehensive enhancement to the TRITIQ BOS system, focusing on CRM capabilities, AI-powered features, chatbot integration, and improved user experience.
 All major requirements from the problem statement have been addressed with production-ready code and extensive documentation.

 ### Key Achievements